Airdrie, Alberta

-Airdrie (/ˈɛərdri/ AIR-dree) is a city in Alberta, Canada within the Calgary Region.
-It is located north of Calgary within the Calgary–Edmonton Corridor at the intersection of Queen Elizabeth II Highway (Highway 2) and Highway 567.
+Airdrie (/ˈɛərdri/ AIR-dree) is a city in Alberta, Canada, within the Calgary Region and the Calgary Metropolitan Area, It is located north of Calgary within the Calgary–Edmonton Corridor at the intersection of Queen Elizabeth II Highway (Highway 2) and Highway 567.

 The City of Airdrie is part of the Calgary census metropolitan area and a member municipality of the Calgary Metropolitan Region Board (CMRB).
 The city is surrounded by Rocky View County.

-As of the 2021 Canadian census Airdrie has a population of 74,100, making it the 5th largest city in Alberta, after Calgary, Edmonton, Lethbridge, and Red Deer.
+Airdrie has a population of around 86,000 people, making it the 5th largest city in Alberta, after Calgary, Edmonton, Lethbridge, and Red Deer.
+The average age in 2023 was 35 years old.

 History

 Airdrie was first established as a railway siding in 1889 during the construction of the Calgary and Edmonton Railway, named for Airdrie, Scotland.
 Airdrie originated as a stopping point for steam trains next to Nose Creek.
 Only railway buildings existed until 1901 when the first farmhouse and barn was built, followed by a post office and store in that same year.
 The village of Airdrie was incorporated in 1909.
 The Nose Creek Valley Museum offers an overview of Airdrie's past and history.